djcb/gxlib/README.md

 # Documentation

 All functions have been documented, many with examples.
-Go [here](http://www.djcbsoftware.nl/code/gxlib/).
+See [here](http://www.djcbsoftware.nl/code/gxlib/).

 # Examples